The Great Indian School Bazaar, Dev Lahiri, Rupa publications; Rs.195, Pages 147

 They should ensure that students imbibe the values of compassion, sharing and caring, empathy and gender sensitivity, and this can happen only if the principal and teachers are role models who “walk the talk”.
 Teachers must practice what they preach and lead by example.
 And if they positively impact the life of a single student, it is likely to have a multiplier effect.
 The author also lays emphasis on the role of the schools leaders and says that unless the principal and management share a common vision, which is in sync with the expectations of parents, managing a school can become an arduous task.

-The book also touches upon topics such as bullying and ragging, the advantages and drawbacks of day versus boarding school and the importance of sports and games education for teaching team-building and life skills.
+The Great Indian School Bazaar also touches upon topics such as bullying and ragging, the advantages and drawbacks of day versus boarding school and the importance of sports and games education for teaching team-building and life skills.

 The author puts forward an interesting suggestion of staging the school-leaving exam after class XI and using class XII as a preparatory year for college.
 This year should be spent consolidating the basic understanding and interconnectedness of all subjects and honing the skills of students for self-study, critical thinking, problem solving and other essential life skills.

-In a chapter ‘Where are we heading?’
+In a chapter of The Great Indian School Bazaar – ‘Where are we heading?’
 Lahiri talks about the need for comprehensive education reforms to mend the current system.
 In this highly readable book, he frankly admits that teaching isn’t the first-choice profession of most teachers because it’s an under-paid vocation.
 He proposes a merit-based service for teachers on the lines of the civil services.
 The attitude of our society towards the teaching profession needs to change and remuneration should also increase significantly, says Lahiri.

 Briefly touching upon the Right of Children to Free & Compulsory Education (RTE) Act, 2009, the author stresses that 25 percent of students admitted into private schools under s.12 (1) (c) must be from within the poorest strata of society.
 He criticises s.
 12 (2) which stipulates that state governments are obliged to reimburse part of their fees to school managements on the ground that it is never anywhere near the per student expenditure of top-ranked schools, and even these low amounts are never reimbursed on time.
 This imposes heavy monetary pressure on schools that comply with this provision of the RTE Act and often adversely affects teachers salaries.